Closed-form expression: Alternative definitions

-Changing the definition of "well known" to include additional functions can change the set of equations with closed-form solutions.
-Many cumulative distribution functions cannot be expressed in closed form, unless one considers special functions such as the error function or gamma function to be well known.
+Changing the basic functions to include additional functions can change the set of equations with closed-form solutions.
+Many cumulative distribution functions cannot be expressed in closed form, unless one considers special functions such as the error function or gamma function to be basic.
 It is possible to solve the quintic equation if general hypergeometric functions are included, although the solution is far too complicated algebraically to be useful.
-For many practical computer applications, it is entirely reasonable to assume that the gamma function and other special functions are well known since numerical implementations are widely available.
+For many practical computer applications, it is entirely reasonable to assume that the gamma function and other special functions are basic since numerical implementations are widely available.

 Analytic expression

-An analytic expression (also known as expression in analytic form or analytic formula) is a mathematical expression constructed using well-known operations that lend themselves readily to calculation.
-Similar to closed-form expressions, the set of well-known functions allowed can vary according to context but always includes the basic arithmetic operations (addition, subtraction, multiplication, and division), exponentiation to a real exponent (which includes extraction of the th root), logarithms, and trigonometric functions.

-However, the class of expressions considered to be analytic expressions tends to be wider than that for closed-form expressions.
-In particular, special functions such as the Bessel functions and the gamma function are usually allowed, and often so are infinite series and continued fractions.
-On the other hand, limits in general, and integrals in particular, are typically excluded.

-If an analytic expression involves only the algebraic operations (addition, subtraction, multiplication, division, and exponentiation to a rational exponent) and rational constants then it is more specifically referred to as an algebraic expression.